EarthEngineering/earthbox/README.md

 };
 ```

-Starting from EarthBox 2.1.9, if you are connecting to the same host for full and solidity nodes, and event server, you can set just `fullHost`:
+Starting from EarthCli 2.1.9, if you are connecting to the same host for full and solidity nodes, and event server, you can set just `fullHost`:

 ```
 module.exports = {